 Other moments in the book that the writers of the films stayed away is the incest love of Eli’s caretaker Hakan, the rape scene between the two, and the constant sexual thoughts of a dirty old man.
-John Ajvide Lindqvist didn’t hold back on the descriptive nature of those topics, which included Eli’s castration (which she telepathy shares with Oskar) over a century ago.
+John Ajvide Lindqvist didn’t hold back on those topics’ descriptive nature, which included Eli’s castration (which she telepathy shares with Oskar) over a century ago.

-Those moments turned this gripping novel into a very slow read.
-The movie glances over these topics (for obvious reasons) and that is probably why I love both.
-It is the clean version of young love.
+Those moments turned this gripping novel into a prolonged read.
+The movie glances over these topics (for obvious reasons), which is probably why I love both.
+It is a clean version of young love.
 Not a blood tainted version of perverted people who have wild thoughts and ambitions.

 Let Me In Owen (Kodi Smit-McPhee) and Abby (Chloë Grace Moretz)

 Eli and Oskar are the heart of this Shakespearean themed drama.
 There are so many extra characters thrown in with their own troubles and stories, I’m glad the movies cut a majority of that stuff out and focused on the important stuff.
-People always say that the book is better than the movie, but I don’t feel like this applies with Let Me In.
+People always say that the book is better than the movie, but I don’t feel like this applies to Let Me In.
 Nothing in this book could ever taint my thoughts of the movies, so I was a little disappointed with how the book turned out.
-It may fill in all the gaps from the movie, but I was happy with the simplified version of the story.
+It may fill in all the movie gaps, but I was happy with the simplified version of the story.
 5/10